What is cloud computing?

 Types of Cloud Computing Models

-• SaaS: Software as a service (SaaS) offers cloud-based applications which you use on a pay-per-use basis.
+- SaaS: Software as a service (SaaS) offers cloud-based applications that you use on a pay-per-use basis.
 Google Docs is an example of SaaS.

 Uses of cloud computing

-• Data analysis – Allows you to consolidate your data across teams, divisions and locations in the cloud.
-The cloud services like machine learning and artificial intelligence can provide you with detailed insights to help you devise business and marketing strategies.
+- Data analysis – Allows you to consolidate your data across teams, divisions and locations in the cloud.
+Cloud services like machine learning and artificial intelligence can provide you with detailed insights to help you devise business and marketing strategies.

 Cost Efficiency – You will be reducing costs on many fronts.